 Sound Design / Composing

 Having practised piano, singing, and ballet, I have a good understanding in music and movement.
-I compose soundscape and music as part of my design, while on some jobs I solely take on composition.
-I use sound and music to carry the physical and psychological worlds within a story.
-I delve myself into the emotions and journeys, and translate what I harvest into sound and music.
+I make soundscape and music as part of my design, while on some jobs I solely take on composition.
+I delve myself into the physical and psychological world within a story, and translate what I harvest into sound and music.
 My work is often fluid and detailed, with naturalistic and treated sound effects, electronic and acoustic sounding textures and instruments weaved together.

 I'm on a journey of realising my own and some collective artistic visions.
-I've been collaborating with directors/writers, designers from different disciplines, puppeteers, dancers on a few projects.
+I've been collaborating with directors/writers, designers from different disciplines, puppeteers, and dancers on a few projects.
 These work tends to land in experimental, multi-disciplinary, and magical realistic forms.
-The starting point is often our own lived experience, and from there we seek to also find universal connections.
+The starting points are often our own lived experience, and from there we seek to also find universal connections.
 I take inspirations from different forms of art work and reflect on them to build my aesthetics and ideas.

 I enjoy the feeling of navigating through a busy back stage so I sometimes work as a mic tech.
 I have depped on large-scale shows including Les Misérables (Sondheim Theatre), 9 to 5 (Savoy Theatre) and Stranger Things (Secret Cinema).